yur2-kim/S-HealthStack.github.io/pages/portal-guide/content-creation/creating-a-survey.md

 toc: false
 ---

-<span style="color:red">*Documentation for v1.0 official release is currently under construction.
-Note that the information on this page may be outdated.*</span>
+{% include warning.html title="Warning" content="Documentation for v1.0 official release is currently under construction.
+Note that the information on this page may be outdated." %}

 A survey is a sequence of questions that collect information from the participants in your study.
 You create surveys through the Samsung Health Stack web portal.